nopnop2002/Raspberry-ili9325/README.md

 ----

 # Analog Touch Sensor
-OPEN SMART products have an analog touch sensor, but they cannot be used with Pi because Pi cannot input analog.
+OPEN SMART products have an analog touch sensor, but Pi cannot use an analog touch sensor because Pi cannot input analog.

 ---